Board

 Photo by Rhett Hammerton, 2024

 Now retired, Brian Tucker CPA dedicated forty years to his career as an arts accountant, specialising in auditing arts organisations and Indigenous art centres across Australia for the last two decades.
 Leveraging this extensive experience, he has been a staunch advocate for the arts and artists.
-Currently, Tucker serves as Treasurer for seven organisations and chairs another.
+Currently, Tucker serves as Treasurer for eleven organisations and a Chair of one.
 He has held similar roles in over twenty organisations, ranging from the Queensland Poets Society to the considerably larger Queensland Performing Arts Trust.